gruz/cv/README.md

-# CV for a PHP developer position
+# CV for a Senior Full Stack Developer

 *Name*: Gruz